mattermost/docs/source/boards/work-with-cards.rst

 Properties are automatically added to the board filter list at the top of the page, so ensure you customize all property names to make it easy to filter your board by specific properties later.
 To rename a property, open a card and select the property name to open an editable field.
 Your changes are saved immediately, and applied across all cards on the current board.

-To delete properties you no longer need, select the property, then choose Delete.
-You'll be asked to confirm that you want to removes that property from every card on the current board.
+To delete properties you no longer need, select the property, then choose **Delete**.
+You'll be asked to confirm that you want to remove that property from every card on the current board.

 Once you have card properties defined, you have full control over which properties are visible on the board.
 Select **Properties** at the top of the board, then enable all properties you want to see at a glance, and hide all properties you don't want to see.